List of Calgary Flames players

 The Calgary Flames are a professional hockey team based in Calgary, Alberta, Canada.
-They are members of the Northwest Division of the Western Conference in the National Hockey League (NHL).
+They are members of the Pacific Division of the Western Conference in the National Hockey League (NHL).
 Since their arrival in 1980, nearly 400 players have worn the Flames jersey for at least one regular season or playoff game.
 The Flames have won the Stanley Cup once, in 1989, and four players have been elected into the Hockey Hall of Fame; the most recent electee is Jarome Iginla, who was enshrined in 2021.